Chris Offutt: Literary career

 In 1992, Offutt published his first short story collection, Kentucky Straight.
 His second book was the 1993 memoir The Same River Twice.
 In 1997 he published his first novel, The Good Brother.
+In 1998 he published Two-Eleven All Around.

 In 1999, he published his second collection of stories, Out of the Woods.
 His next book was a memoir, No Heroes: A Memoir of Coming Home (2002), about a six-month return to Rowan County where he had lived as a child.

-Offutt’s story, “Chuck’s Bucket,” was included in McSweeney’s Mammoth Treasury of Thrilling Tales (2002), edited by Michael Chabon.
+Offutt's story, “Chuck’s Bucket,” was included in McSweeney’s Mammoth Treasury of Thrilling Tales (2002), edited by Michael Chabon.
 In 2005, Offutt made his comic book debut when he wrote "Another Man's Escape" for Michael Chabon Presents: The Amazing Adventures of the Escapist.
 A second comic is included in the anthology Noir, from Dark Horse Comics.

 Offutt has been a visiting faculty member at the Iowa Writers' Workshop, the University of Montana, the University of New Mexico, Grinnell College, Morehead State University, and Mercer University.
 He is teaching at the University of Mississippi as visiting faculty.

 In addition to his fiction, Offutt writes non-fiction articles, which have been published in The New York Times, Men's Journal, and the Oxford American and aired on National Public Radio.
 His work is widely translated, and it is taught in high schools and colleges.
 His stories are included in many anthologies, including Best American Short Stories, and New Stories of the South (four works).
 They have twice been featured on "Selected Shorts" on NPR.
 He has also written screenplays for TV series.